Jotform SharePoint Integration: What Works and What Doesn't

 - Jotform multi-select (checkbox) fields output comma-separated strings.
 SharePoint MultiChoice columns expect arrays.
 Split the string in Power Automate before mapping.

-File uploads: the separate flow step
+File uploads in Power Automate: the separate step

 Jotform's file URLs are temporary.
 They expire after a period (typically 24 hours for unauthenticated access).
 If your Power Automate flow has a delay or a retry that spans past the expiry window, the file download fails.
 The list item might already be created in SharePoint with a missing attachment.
 For production flows, handle the file download in the same flow run as the item creation, with no branching delays between them.